ubco-W2022T1-cosc301/project-group14/final_report_group14.md

 In the second Figure titled "which month had the lowest amount of bike rentals between registered and casual users", theres a trendline for registered users: more and more are becoming registered throughout the months.
 Casual users have their peaks during the warmer seasons, and their lows throughout the colder ones.
 [You can find the full analysis notebook here, including the code and the data here.](http://localhost:8888/lab/tree/notebooks/analysis3.ipynb)

 ## Summary Conclusion

+Bikesharing services rely on user data to determine system loads and demographic properties.
+With this aggregated data it's intriguing to see what kind of users ride these bikes and the habits of people throughout the year.
+Hopefully these rideshare services continue to expand and improve public perception of pedestrian commuting as doing so not only improves the lives of individuals but also reduces pollution and fosters communities.